 Including crowd-sourced content allows the public to have a footprint.
 It lets their voices be heard and their experiences with Brown be part of the celebration, no matter where they are in the world. — Voltaire Santos Miran, mStoner co-founder and CEO

 Creating a touch-friendly, responsive design was also key to the site’s success.
 “A lot of our traffic comes from mobile devices, so we needed a site that scaled nicely to smaller screens.
 We wanted people to optimally access the site from a variety of devices,” said Tom Padula, Brown’s project manager.

-Another prominent feature of Imagine Brown 250+ is the Opening Celebration page, where, visitors can find videos and stories from Brown’s numerous events, including keynote lectures and the fireworks display.
+Another prominent feature of Imagine Brown 250+ is the Opening Celebration page, where visitors can find videos and stories from Brown’s numerous events, including keynote lectures and the fireworks display.
 During the opening weekend, Brown streamed live video of all its events.
 This became an integral part of the celebration, allowing participation by those who couldn’t be there physically.

 “We’ve never done anything on this scale before,” said Turner.
 “We now have a historical anniversary site with content that will live well beyond the celebration.”

-Building upon the institution’s already venerable reputation, while appealing to a discerning alumni population.
+Creating a commemorative website that builds upon the institution’s already venerable reputation, while appealing to a discerning alumni population.